KrishnanNithin/KrishnanNithin/README.md

 <p1> Hey there!
 I'm <b>Nithin Krishnan.</b> </p1>
 <br><br>
-I'm a high school senior interested in programming - specifically, data science and its applications on a wider scale.
+I'm a mathematics major, specializing in Data Science.
 I'm most comfortable with Python, though I'm also picking up a few other languages.
 As I learn more, I'll be putting up a variety of projectst on this page.
 <br><br>
 Feel free to reach me via mail at nithinsk22@gmail.com!